AntBap23/AntBap23/README.md

 <h2 align="left">Hi!
-My name is Anthony Baptiste and I'm a Network Planning Intern and Information Systems Student/AI Researcher at Northern Illinois University</h2>
+My name is Anthony Baptiste and I'm a Network Planning Intern at Shipt and a Information Systems Student/AI Researcher at Northern Illinois University</h2>

 ###